Is Grass-Fed Beef Really Better For The Planet? Here's The Science

 A number of past studies have found lower greenhouse gas emissions associated with the feedlot system.
 One reason is that grass-fed cows gain weight more slowly, so they produce more methane (mostly in the form of belches) over their longer lifespans.

 Paige Stanley, a researcher at the University of California, Berkeley, says many of these studies have prioritized efficiency — high-energy feed, smaller land footprint — as a way of reducing greenhouse gas emissions.
 The larger the animal and the shorter its life, the lower its footprint.
-But she adds, "We're learning that there are other dimensions: soil health, carbon, and landscape health.
+But she adds, "We're learning that there are other dimensions: soil health, carbon and landscape health.
 Separating them is doing us a disservice."
 She and other researchers are trying to figure out how to incorporate those factors into an LCA analysis.

 Stanley co-authored a recent LCA study, led by Jason Rowntree of Michigan State University, that found carbon-trapping benefits of the grass-fed approach.
-Another recent LCA study, of Georgia's holistically managed White Oak Pastures, found that the 3,200-acre farm stored enough carbon in its grasses to offset not only all of the methane emissions from its grass-fed cattle, but also much of the farm's total emissions, too.
+Another recent LCA study, of Georgia's holistically managed White Oak Pastures, found that the 3,200-acre farm stored enough carbon in its grasses to offset not only all of the methane emissions from its grass-fed cattle, but also much of the farm's total emissions.
 (The latter study was funded by General Mills.)

-Linus Blomqvist, director for conservation, food and agriculture for the Oakland-based Breakthrough Institute, however, defends feedlot finishing, pointing out that the difference between the two systems is only the last third of the grass-fed cattle's life.
+Linus Blomqvist, director for conservation, food and agriculture for the Oakland, Calif.-based Breakthrough Institute, however, defends feedlot finishing, pointing out that the difference between the two systems is only the last third of the grass-fed cattle's life.
 Does the extra amount of pasture time sequester so much carbon that it offsets the advantage of the feedlot?
 "We don't actually have very good evidence for that," he says.

-Alison Van Eenennaam, a specialist in animal genomics and biotechnology at the University of California, Davis, says grass-fed makes more sense in a country like Australia, which has a temperate climate, large tracts of grassland, and no corn belt.
+Alison Van Eenennaam, a specialist in animal genomics and biotechnology at the University of California, Davis, says grass-fed makes more sense in a country like Australia, which has a temperate climate, large tracts of grassland and no corn belt.
 But in the U.S., which does have a corn belt that suffers from cold winters, she believes grain finishing is the more efficient way to produce beef.

 Do you know where your grass-fed beef came from?

 About 75% to 80% of grass-fed beef sold in the U.S. is grown abroad, from Australia, New Zealand and parts of South America, according to a 2017 report from the Stone Barns Center for Food and Agriculture.
-Those countries have the advantage of "vast expanses of grassland, low-input beef that is not finished to a high level, and is very inexpensive," says Rowntree — even with the cost of shipping it halfway around the world.
+Those countries have the advantage of "vast expanses of grassland, low-input beef that is not finished to a high level and is very inexpensive," says Rowntree — even with the cost of shipping it halfway around the world.
 Most of what comes from Australia is ground beef, not steaks, because the end result of their finishing process tends to be tough.

 Many U.S. customers who want to support local food are likely unaware of the foreign origin of most grass-fed beef.
 By law, if meat is "processed," or passes through a USDA-inspected plant (a requirement for all imported beef), it can be labeled as a product of the U.S.